vrona/FHE.Chess/docs/Project_Flow.md

 *   **Raw data explanation**: see [Data Explanation](data_explanation.md)

 *   **Data preparation**: is explained in this [wb_2000](https://github.com/vrona/FHE.Chess/blob/quant_fhe/server_cloud/data/wb_2000.ipynb) notebook.
 Little take away: the goal is to create an AI that would be rated at least 1500 ELO on Lichess.
-Thus, the preparation setep aimed to provide only data points from games derived from chess players rated at least 2000 ELO each.
+Thus, the preparation step aimed to provide only data points from games derived from chess players rated at least 2000 ELO each.

 *   **Data transformation**: Transformations are supplied by [helper_chessset.py](https://github.com/vrona/FHE.Chess/blob/quant_fhe/server_cloud/model_src/helper_chessset.py) - detailed here [Data transformation](data_transformation.md)